Let's start with Audio Soundbites 14 and go in order from there.

 I know, but can you help me get my wife into rehab?

-The five presidents in a row, all five of them have never ever, from Hillary to Brock, what do you say?
+The five presidents in a row, all five of them have never ever, from Hillary to Bro Brock, what do you say?

-I can't pronounce his first name.
+I can't remember his first name.

-He's going to be the president, by the way, I tell you, but um, none of them are addressing national health care.
+He's going to be the president, by the way, I tell you.

 Maybe you, not your wife.